-Kabobs are a favorite easy meal that I love to make in the summer when I don't feel like heating up the kitchen.
+Chicken kabobs are a favorite easy meal that I love to make in the summer when I don't feel like heating up the kitchen.
 I just marinate the meat, chop up some vegetables from the garden, put them on skewers, and toss them on the grill.
 Everything is cooked outside and I have very little clean up in the kitchen.

 Happy summer grilling!

-- 3 T. extra virgin olive oil
+- 3 tbsp olive oil

-- 2 T. lemon juice, freshly squeezed
+- 2 tbsp lemon juice freshly squeezed

-- 1 T. organic dijon mustard
+- 1 tbsp dijon mustard

-- 2 cloves fresh garlic, minced or pressed
+- 2 cloves garlic minced or pressed

-- 1/2 tsp sea salt
+- ½ tsp sea salt

-- pepper to taste
+- ⅛ tsp black pepper or more to taste

 - Add chicken and stir to coat.

-- Place in refrigerator for 30 minutes.
+- Place in fridge for about an hour.